chapeupreto/andygrunwald.github.io/content/post/typo3-analytics-is-looking-for-a-new-name.md

 * numbers
 * Your keyword here ...

-I tried various startup name generators to get some ideas for a new, cool and fancy or usable and logical, name.
+I tried various startup name generators to get some ideas for a new, fresh and fancy or usable and logical, name.
-But i was not successful.
+But I was not successful.
 Maybe you got some ideas?
 EVERY idea is welcome.
 New keywords are welcome, too.